hcazzz/hcazzz.github.io/essays/The_Web_Design_Beast.md

 export default SimpleNavbar;
 ```

-Here is an example using regular Bootstrap
+Here is an example using regular Bootstrap.

 ```html
 <!DOCTYPE html>